 The Samsung Galaxy S8 is getting upgraded to Android Oreo, but you can get a feel for the Galaxy S8’s version of Nougat in the video below.

 Samsung Galaxy S7 Nougat Update

-Samsung’s official version of Nougat for the Galaxy S7 and Galaxy S7 Edge is currently based on Android 7.0, not Android 7.1.1 or Android 7.1.2
+Samsung’s official version of Nougat for the Galaxy S7 and Galaxy S7 Edge is currently based on Android 7.0.

 As for the size, the Galaxy S7 Android Nougat update is in and around 1.2GB.
-The exact size should vary based on region and carrier.
-(AT&T’s Samsung Galaxy S7 Nougat update, for instance, is right around 1.5GB.)
+The exact size varies region-to-region and carrier-to-carrier.

 Android 7.0 Nougat on the Samsung Galaxy S7 looks a lot like it does on Google-branded devices.